EntityGraphQL/EntityGraphQL/README.md

 ## How EntityGraphQL handles WithService()

-Since using EntityGraphQL against an EF Core `DbContext` is highly supported we handle `WithService()` in a way that will work with EF core and allow it to perform an optimal SQL statement.
-For example if EF core 2.x couldn't translate the query into SQL it would automatically fall back to selecting all the data (whole tables) and running the `Where()` and/or `Select()` calls in memory.
+Since using EntityGraphQL against an EF Core `DbContext` is highly supported we handle `WithService()` in a way that will work with EF core (and possibly other IQueryable ORMs) and allow it to perform an optimal SQL statement.
+Previously with EF core 2.x, if it couldn't translate the query into SQL it would automatically fall back to selecting all the data (whole tables) and running the `Where()` and/or `Select()` calls in memory.
 EF core 3.1+ will throw an error by default if it can't translate.
-To support EF 3.1+ performing optimal queries EntityGraphQL builds the expressions in 2 parts.
+To support EF 3.1+ performing optimal queries (and selecting only the fields you request) EntityGraphQL builds the expressions in 2 parts.

+_This can be disabled by setting the argument `executeServiceFieldsSeparately` when executing to `false`.
+For example if your core context is an in memory object._

-If you encounter any issues when using `WithService()` and EF Core 3.1+ please raise an issue.
+If you encounter any issues when using `WithService()` on fields and EF Core 3.1+ please raise an issue.

 Example of how EntityGraphQL handles `WithService()`, which can help inform how you build/use other services.